Don’t be scammed: Stay alert to schemes that “demand” money now!!

 5. Threaten to bring in local police or other law-enforcement to have you arrested for not paying.

-If you happen to be in debt to the IRS, they will contact you in one of a few ways.
+If you happen to have dues to the IRS, they will contact you in one of a few ways.
 First, they will institute an IRS tax lien search or file an IRS wage garnishment.
 They will never threaten you with an immediate arrest or seizure of property before launching IRS tax liens.

 Source: How scammers are getting your money by posing as IRS agents – September 2, 2014 – WQAD.com